wonbinbk/gdrivedl_api/README.md

-# gdrive-aria2
+# gdrivedl
-Download Google Drive files and folders quickly and easily with aria2
+You can download Google Drive files and folders from the command line using the Google Drive Downloader with aria2 (gdrivedl).